Rust Project Organization

 This is either based on personal taste or governed by your organisation’s coding standard.

-The The Rust Book recommends unit test be placed in the source .rs file of the code being tested.
-However, for larger projects the files can quickly get big and hard to navigate and jump between tests and code.
-Moreover, with Rust’s native support of testing and some nauances imposed by cargo package manager, things work slightly differently.
+The The Rust Book suggests that unit test be placed in the source .rs file of the code being tested.
+However, for larger projects the files can quickly get big and hard to navigate and jumping between tests and code is not very ergonomic, and can diffing and reviewing difficult too.
+Moreover, with Rust’s native support of testing and some nuances imposed by cargo package manager, things work slightly differently.

 Cargo and rustc and support for tests TL;DR